OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 The OSU HPCC website maintains a [page](https://hpcc.okstate.edu/content/hpc-education-resources) of Linux tutorials.

 # File System
 Each user will have access to two directories: `/home` and `/scratch`.
 When you log in, your working directory is `/home/username`, where `username` is your username. `/home/username` has a quota of 25GB.
-Your source code and executables should be stored here.
+Your source code and executable files should be stored here.

 > `/home/username` is **not backed up**.